RandomEtc/flickr-conduit-front/README.md

 heroku create --stack cedar
 ```

-The `create` command will tell you the URL of your new app, use this for the front-end in the following config.
-You should also use this URL as the callback URL when you register for a Flickr API key at http://www.flickr.com/services/apps/create/apply/ (you have to edit your app after you create it).
+Create a new Flickr API key and secret at http://www.flickr.com/services/apps/create/apply/ then edit your new Flickr app and add a callback URL using the app URL reported by `heroku create` plus auth.php - e.g. http://example.com/auth.php

+Grab the URL from your backend heroku app, and the URL you just created for this app, and them to the following config along with your new API key and secret:

 ```bash
 heroku config:add BASE_SITE_URL=http://frontend.example.com